casper-network/docs-archive/dapp/getting-started.md

 # Getting Started

-This three step process includes examples designed for you to become familiar with how to use the CasperLabs development tool kit as follows:
+This three step process includes examples designed for you to become familiar with how to use the CasperLabs development tool kit:

-- Install and setup your dApp development environment to work with the CasperLabs platform
+1. Install and setup your dApp development environment to work with the CasperLabs platform

-- Create a new smart contract project
+2. Create a new smart contract project

-- Use the runtime environment to build and test contracts
+3. Use the runtime environment to build and test contracts

 ## Pre-requisites

 We recommend the following set-up:

-[rustup](https://rustup.rs/), with Rust Cargo package manager
+- [rustup](https://rustup.rs/), with Rust Cargo package manager

-An IDE with Rust integration in order for you to most easily write and debug your contracts.
-See the [Rust website](https://www.rust-lang.org/tools) for further information.
+- An IDE with Rust integration in order for you to most easily write and debug your contracts.
+See the [Rust website](https://www.rust-lang.org/tools) for recommended tools.

 ## Instructions

-Starting with the cargo-casperlabs package manager, you will see how to use this tool to develop, test, debug, and deploy contracts locally or on the CasperLabs Devnet.
+The kit includes cargo-casperlabs package manager to see how to use this tool to develop, test, debug, and deploy contracts locally or on the CasperLabs Devnet.

 **Step 1 - install the cargo-casperlabs Rust toolchain**